ricab/scope_guard/README.md

 at compile time.

-Notice however, that this restricts the types that `scope_guard` accepts considerably.
+Notice however, that this restricts the types that `scope_guard` accepts considerably, as explained [below](#implications-of-requiring-noexcept-callbacks-at-compile-time).
 That is one of the reasons why it is disabled by default.
 The other is to maintain the same behavior as in &lt;C++17.
-Please consider some further implications [below](#implications-of-requiring-noexcept-callbacks-at-compile-time).

 This option has no effect unless &ge;C++17 is used.